cooper/juno3/README.md

 always had been.
 When juno3 was born, juno-ircd and juno were renamed to juno1 and juno2 to avoid confusion.
 Versions are written as version.major.minor.commit, such as 3.2.1.1 (juno3 2.1 commit 1.)

-## about the author

-Mitchell Cooper, mitchell@notroll.net

-juno1 was my first project in Perl, ever.
-Since then I have created loads of things.
-I am still learning, but I have gotten to a point now where I know the Perl language well enough to stop learning.
-Most of my creations in Perl are related to IRC in some way, though I have other projects as well.
-I always look back at things I worked on a month ago and realize how terrible they are.
-That is why there are three writes of the same IRCd.
-You will notice in my work that I don't really care about people with machines from the '90s. (just kidding, juno is surprisingly resource-friendly.)
-I use unix-like systems, and all of my work is designed specifically for unix-like systems.
-I would be very, very surprised if someone got this IRCd working on Windows.
-I and many others have formed an organized known as NoTrollPlzNet which aims to create safe chatting environments (on IRC, in particular.)
-I like apple pie.
-I am American.
-I know a woman who was raised in Africa.
-I live near a house that was on Extreme Makeover Home Edition.
-I build, sell, and maintain computers.
-I love chicken, but I don't like beer chicken.
-Dark meet is significantly better than white meat.
-Pepsi is better than coke.
-I like Perl.

 ## more info